Awaken Your SuperHuman Potential

-MATES Cafe will empower your life so you can in turn empower the lives of others in need.
+M8TZ will empower your life so you can in turn empower the lives of others in need.

 To help people of all ages, gender, culture, ethnicity and personal beliefs through the challenges and tough times of life including relationship breakdown, depression, anxiety, loss and grief, bullying, loneliness and isolation.
-MATES are trained to be there for someone in need and helping them through a point of crisis in their life.
-It's not about therapy, fixing or giving advice, just simply listening and helping them to find new direction in their life.
+M8TZ are there for someone in need to help them through a point of crisis in their life.
+It's not about therapy, fixing or giving advice, just simply listening and helping them to find new direction.

 Support Services in West Coast Region